Date Established: 5/10/2018

 President

-The University at Buffalo requires its web content to be accessible to everyone, including people with physical, sensory, or cognitive impairments, with or without the use of assistive technology.
+The University at Buffalo is committed to providing equal access to its services, programs and activities to everyone, including people with physical, sensory or cognitive impairments, with or without the use of assistive technology.
+The university requires electronic and information technology accessibility to meet this commitment.

-The University at Buffalo (UB, university) is committed to ensuring equal access to information that is presented online.
-As part of this commitment, university web content must be accessible to everyone, including individuals with physical, sensory, or cognitive impairments, with or without the use of assistive technology.
+The University at Buffalo (UB, university) is committed to ensuring equal access to information that is presented electronically.
+As part of this commitment, digital content must be accessible to everyone, including individuals with physical, sensory or cognitive impairments, with or without the use of assistive technology.

-Archived web content is not required to meet the web accessibility standards in this policy, but the university will provide an accessible version of archived web content or an equally effective, alternative means of accessing the content upon request.
+Archived electronic and digital content is not required to meet accessibility standards, but the university will provide an accessible version of archived web content or an equally effective, alternative means of accessing the content upon request.
 Individuals who wish to access inaccessible archived web content must contact Equity, Diversity and Inclusion (EDI).
 An EDI representative will process the request to access archived materials within five business days.
 EDI will either provide an accessible version of the archived materials or reasonable accommodations that will afford equally effective, alternative access to its content.

-Any hardware, software, programs, or other information technology (IT) procured from vendors must be accessible when the information technology will be used by members of the university community to access university programs, services, or activities.
+Any hardware, software, programs, or other EIT procured from vendors must be accessible when the information technology will be used by members of the university community to access university programs, services, or activities.

-Individuals who believe that there is a violation of this policy should contact EDI.
+Individuals who believe that there is a violation of this policy should contact EDI, which will investigate the complaint.
 An individual who files a complaint will be protected against retaliation.

 This policy is in accordance with federal and state laws, regulations, and policies requiring accessibility and equal access for individuals with disabilities.
 These laws and policies include the Americans with Disabilities Act (ADA), Section 504 of the Rehabilitation Act of 1973, and the New York State Human Rights Law.